STBrinkmann/CGEI-Vancouver/workflow/01_elevation_data/README.md

-01_Elevation
+01 - Elevation
 ================
 [Sebastian T. Brinkmann](https://orcid.org/0000-0001-9835-7347)
 2022-09-29

-I used various environmental datasets in my bachelor thesis.
+I’ve used various environmental datasets in my bachelor thesis.
 For the analysis of visible greenspace I used a LiDAR derived Digital Surface Model (DSM) and Digital Terrain Model (DTM) at 1 m resolution for its proven ability to represent the above-ground elements and its accuracy